Costco Smoothie Packs - Flavor Tips + Deceptive Label?

 Price Per Pound: $1.78

 The Clovis Farms Smoothie Packs from Costco had a lot of potential but fell quite short.
-The frozen fruit is imported from around the world and was significantly lacking in flavor.
+The frozen fruit is imported from around the world and significantly lacks flavor.

 The price is fair, and the nutritional label is solid, but there is just no flavor.
-To make the smoothies taste good, you will have to add your own additional flavorings.
+To make the smoothies taste good, you must add your own flavorings.

 Value - 8/10